The Eternal Forest

 - The Iron Barracks:

 One of the most imposing sights in Whitethrone is that of the Iron Barracks.
 They stand against the southeast wall of the city, overtopping it by several stories.
 The Iron Barracks are the home of the Iron Guards.
 In peacetime, the Iron Guards serve as the city guard of Whitethrone, with small detachments stationed in other major settlements.
 The Iron Guards are fanatically devoted to Elvannia and spend considerable effort chronicling all that goes on in Whitethrone so that when their witch returns, she shall have a full accounting.
-Some of the more decadent Oldren try to keep the guards at arm’s length to avoid scrutiny, but since nobody knows what Baba Yaga does with her children once they leave, no one is sure exactly what sort of depravities might draw her wrath or her approbation.
+Some of the more decadent Oldren try to keep the guards at arm’s length to avoid scrutiny, but since nobody knows what Elvannia does once she leaves, no one is sure exactly what sort of depravities might draw her wrath or her approbation.
 Lord Oryo Oldren has been captain of the Iron Guards since coming of age, and rules them with an implacable will.
 He has been thoroughly indoctrinated into the culture of the guard, showing deference to King Oldren but steadfastly compiles his archives in preparation for Elvannia’s next homecoming.

 - The Iron Tooth:

 Of the many projects and monuments intended to assure immortality to House Oldren, the most massive is the Iron Tooth, a enormous, in-progress structure that casts its shadow halfway across the city during the short winter days.
-The Iron Tooth is the personal project of Lord Eoldren’s youngest daughter, Lady Tetra Oldren, a technically talented but aesthetically eccentric architect.
+The Iron Tooth is the personal project of Lord Oldren’s youngest daughter, Lady Tetra Oldren, a technically talented but aesthetically eccentric architect.
 The audacious plans call for a 500-foot tall structure, all of iron, with over 1,000 rooms, though it isn’t clear what the rooms are intended to hold or how that capacity could be filled without a massive migration into the city.
 Those 1,000 rooms are all above ground, but rumor has it that the completed Iron Tooth is to extend as far below the ground as it does above.

 - Observatory Arcanis: